HCLOpenBMC/documents/design/i2c-driver-eeprom-type.md

 other contributors:

 created:
-    Dec 3, 2021
+    Dec 8, 2021

 ## Problem Description

-The current implementation in entity-manager FRU device application supports EEPROM one byte or two byte identification.
-But, this implementation is not properly working for our platform.
-Also, unable to fix this issue without EEPROM write.
-It may leads to EEPROM corruption.
-So, existing logic cannot be used.
+The current implementation in entity-manager FRU device application supports EEPROM single byte or two byte identification.
+But, this implementation does not work in all the machine.
+Also there is a chance of data corruption in the logic when it does EEPROM write.

-We have an FRU that contain types of oem, one type of oem supports one byte EEPROM another type of oem supports two byte EEPROM, so we need to identify which type of EEPROM byte type is present for our platform.
+We have an FRU that contain types of oem, one type of oem supports one byte EEPROM another type of oem supports two byte EEPROM, so we need to identify which type of EEPROM byte type is present in yosemitev2 machine.

 ## Background and References

-Existing FRU device implementation of device byte type identification
+Existing FRU device implementation of device byte type identification:

-The current entity-manager FRU device application identifies one byte or two byte EEPROM type using byte read and write logic.
+The current entity-manager FRU device application identifies single byte or two byte EEPROM type using byte read and write logic.

 https://github.com/openbmc/entity-manager/blob/master/src/FruDevice.cpp#L197

-Our platform supports two types of NIC card, one is Broadcom NIC and another one is Mellanox NIC, Broadcom NIC supports one byte EEPROM and Mellanox NIC supports two byte EEPROM.
+Our yosemitev2 machine supports two types of NIC card, Broadcom NIC has FRU details in single byte EEPROM and Mellanaox NIC has FRU details stored in two byte EEPROM.

-Here, we mentioned link of NIC specification, https://www.opencompute.org/documents/facebook-ocp-mezzanine-20-specification
+Here, we mentioned link of OCP NIC specification, https://www.opencompute.org/documents/facebook-ocp-mezzanine-20-specification

 ## Requirements

-* Need to identify one byte or two byte EEPROM (Broadcom or Mellanox).
+* Need to identify single byte or two byte EEPROM (Broadcom or Mellanox).
-* To get the EEPROM type one byte or two byte at patform level.
+* To get the EEPROM type single byte or two byte at platform level.
 * Entity-manager should read this EEPROM type from machine layer.
-* This byte type identification logic in enetity-manager should be generic for all the platforms.
+* This byte type identification logic in entity-manager should be generic for all the platforms.

 ## Proposed Design

-In this implementation creates a new generic cpp(.cpp)file in entity-manager to read from the script file, and which is used to identify the byte type to update the EEPROM type dynamically at the run time as well as dbus property.
+This document proposes a new design engaging the FRU device to read the EEPROM device byte single byte or two byte from the machine layer.

-This document proposes a new design engaging the FRU device to read the EEPROM device byte one byte or two byte from the machine layer.
+This implementation proposed to initiate the service from entity-manager, that service identifies whether this particular machine has single byte EEPROM or two byte EEPROM. then this EEPROM device type will be updated in the dbus property by entity-manager.

-In machine layer, EEPROM device byte type(one byte or two byte) can be identified using platform specific service from NIC manufacturer infrormation.
+In machine layer, EEPROM device byte type(single byte or two byte) can be identified using platform specific service from NIC manufacturer information.

 This byte type identification logic in enetity-manager should be generic for all the platforms.
-The entity-manager to read this information dynamically from the platforms and populate the EEPROM byte type information in dbus.
+The entity-manager to read this information dynamically from the platforms and populate the EEPROM byte type information in dbus as a property.

-FRU device application should read the byte information from dbus and existing device type logic can be replaced with this logic.
+FRU device application should read the byte information from dbus and existing device byte type logic can be replaced with this logic.

 Following modules will be updated for this implementation
 * Entity-manager
 * Machine layer

 ## Alternatives Considered

-An approch has been tried with identifing the EEPROM byte type from platform specific service and added probe field with compatible string in entity-manager platform specific config file.
+An approch has been tried with identifing the EEPROM byte type from the platform specific service and added probe field with compatible string in entity-manager platform specific config file.
 But, In entity-manager dbus properties doesn't have write permission.
-So EEPROM byte cannot updated in dbus.
+So EEPROM byte type cannot be updated in dbus property.

-This new cpp file creation approch in entity-manager can be more suitable to handle EEPROM device byte type identification.
+This new generic function creation approch in entity-manager can be more suitable to handle EEPROM device byte type identification.

 ## Impacts

 This is for machine specific so less impact.

 ## Testing

 Testing with yosemitev2 platform.